argoproj/argo-cd/docs/proposals/promotion-strategy.md

 A PullRequest represents a PR in some SCM.

-For the purposes of environment promotion, this resource will be created by the ProposedCommit controller.
+For the purposes of environment promotion, this resource will be created by the ProposedCommit and RevertCommit controllers.

 ```yaml
 apiVersion: promoter.argoproj.io/v1alpha1